Copyright Enforcement FAQs

-Works published prior to March 1, 1989 were required to contain a valid copyright notice to receive protection.
-Under current copyright law this is unnecessary, but notice does increase the likelihood of a claimant winning a copyright infringement lawsuit and makes it easier for others to ascertain the owner.
+Works published before March 1, 1989, had to contain a valid copyright notice to get protection.
+Under current copyright law, this is not required.
+The notice increases the likelihood of a claimant winning a copyright infringement lawsuit.
 A valid copyright notice should include the word "copyright," the symbol ©, the date of publication, and the author or owner of the work.

-The owner of a copyright can file a copyright enforcement lawsuit against the infringer in federal court.
-If successful, the owner may be entitled to a restraining order or injunction to stop the infringement.
+The copyright owner can file a copyright enforcement lawsuit against the infringer in federal court.
+If successful, the owner may seek a restraining order or injunction to stop the infringement.
 If you win, then you can get monetary damages and attorney fees.

 A copyright infringer can create a legal defense by claiming the following:

-- The infringer obtained a license from the owner;
+- The infringer got a license from the owner

 - The infringer was unaware of the work's copyright status (innocent infringer).
 A defendant can't use this on federally registered copyright.

 What international laws protect copyright?

-Copyright protection for original, creative works enjoy worldwide protection through international treaties.
+Copyright protection for original and creative works enjoys worldwide protection through international treaties.
 The Berne Convention applies to nationals of member countries.
 The treaty affords automatic protection to authors for their life plus 50 years.
 GATT (General Agreement on Tariffs and Trade) also provides copyright protection to the authors of member countries.

 A trained legal professional can guide you through the copyright enforcement process.
-If you feel your work has been infringed upon, or you are defending against an infringement case, speak to an intellectual property attorney.
+If you feel someone has infringed on your work or you are defending against an infringement case, speak to an intellectual property attorney.
 For additional information about copyrights, visit FindLaw's Copyrights page.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help